-The Mayor wants London to be the first National Park City, with a target of making 50% of the city green space by 2050.
-To do this, we want to plant more trees, restore our rivers, create natural play-spaces for children and green routes to encourage walking and cycling.
+The Mayor wants London to be the first National Park City, with a target of making more than 50% of the city green by 2050.
+To help do this, he created the Greener City Fund in summer 2017.
+This includes:

-- London’s urban forest: £3m to help create new woodlands, pilot new approaches to tree planting in public space, improve data about London’s trees and support London-wide projects
+- London’s urban forest: £3 million to help create new woodlands; pilot new approaches to supporting tree planting in public space; improve data about London’s trees; and support London-wide projects

 Explore our Greener City Map to find out about projects we are funding and how to get involved.